01 of 40

 Mudpie, a Slice of Sweetness

-This Tortie's name is Mudpie because she looks like she rolled around in a slice of mud pie!
-She is a September baby and loves the autumn - maybe it's because of her autumn coloring.Continue to 15 of 40 below.
+Meet Mudpie.
+She acquired her name because she looks like she rolled around in a slice of mud pie.
+She arrived as a September baby, a perfect time for a tortie to usher in the autumn.
+Notice Mudpie's striking copper eyes.Continue to 15 of 40 below.

 15 of 40

 Allie and her owner are completely fearless.
 The little tortie was found abandoned when her owner went skydiving one summer.
 Both Allie and her owner have larger than life personalities.
 This tortoiseshell cat lives in a home with four other cats, and keeping in tortie fashion, she's the courageous leader of the entire clan.Continue to 16 of 40 below.

 Baby, an Active Senior Feline